-Cyber scammers can trick employees into giving up confidential or sensitive information, such as passwords or bank information.
-It often starts with a phishing email, social media contact, or a call that seems to come from a trusted source, such as a supervisor or other senior employee, but creates urgency or fear.
-Scammers tell employees to wire money or provide access to sensitive company information.
-Other emails may look like routine password update requests or other automated messages but are actually attempts to steal your information.
+Cyber scammers can trick employees into sending them money or giving up confidential or sensitive information like passwords or bank information.
+It often starts with a phishing email, social media contact, or a call that seems to come from a trusted source — for example, a supervisor or other senior employee — that creates urgency or fear.
+Other emails may look like routine password update requests or other automated messages, but are actually attempts to steal your information.
 Scammers also can use malware to lock organizations’ files and hold them for ransom.

-Some scammers sell bogus business coaching and internet promotion services.
-Using fake testimonials, videos, seminar presentations, and telemarketing calls, the scammers falsely promise amazing results and exclusive market research for people who pay their fees.
+Some scammers sell bogus business coaching programs, often using fake testimonials, videos, seminar presentations, and telemarketing calls.
+They falsely promise amazing results if you pay for their exclusive “proven” system to succeed in business.
 They also may lure you in with low initial costs, only to ask for thousands of dollars later.
 In reality, the scammers leave budding entrepreneurs without the help they sought and with thousands of dollars of debt.

 Changing Online Reviews

-Some scammers claim they can replace negative reviews of your product or service, or boost your scores on ratings sites.
+Some scammers claim they can replace negative reviews of your product or service, add positive reviews, or boost your scores on ratings sites.
 However, posting fake reviews is illegal.
 FTC guidelines say endorsements — including reviews — must reflect the honest opinions and experiences of the endorser.

 Credit Card Processing and Equipment Leasing Scams